codefresh-io/argo-hub/workflows/codefresh-csdp/versions/0.0.6/docs/image-enricher-git-info.md

 * GITHUB_HOST (optional) - The URL to reach GitHub (support on-premises GitHub host).
 Default is 'github.com'
 * GITHUB_API (optional) - The URL to reach the GitHub API (support on-premises GitHub api).
 * API_PATH_PREFIX (optional) - The API prefix path for GitHub (support on-premises GitHub path prefix).
-* GITHUB_TOKEN (optional) - The Kubernetes secret containing the GitHub token
+* GITHUB_TOKEN (required) - The Kubernetes secret containing the GitHub token
 * GITHUB_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret containing the GitHub token.
+Default is 'token'
+* GITLAB_HOST (optional) - The URL to reach GitLab (support on-premises GitLab host).
+Default is 'gitlab.com'
+* GITLAB_TOKEN (required) - The Kubernetes secret containing the GitLab token
+* GITLAB_TOKEN_SECRET_KEY (optional) - The key in the Kubernetes secret containing the GitHub token.
 Default is 'token'

 ### Outputs
 no outputs